jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### setStyle(name) {#setStyle}

-Set the style of this component.
+Sets the style of this component.

 #### Parameters: